-What is an AVA Map?
+What IS an AVA Map?

-AVA = American Viticultural Area
+AVA stands for American Viticultural Area.

-Each area has specific characteristics, either geographical or climatic, which make it distiguishable.
+Each area has specific characteristics, either geographical or climatic, which make it distinguishable.
 For example, grapes growing near the coast are going to experience different conditions from those growing in mountainous areas.
 Why does that matter?
 It can impact which types of grapes thrive in particular areas, as well as produce different alcohol content, acidity levels, and possibly even how the wine tastes.

 In order to include the AVA on the label, 75 percent or more of grapes used to make the wine be from that appellation, and that the wine be fully finished within the state in which the county is located.